team1432/team1432.github.io/source/posts/2016-07-14-how-we-use-github.md

 GitHub is free for [open source](https://opensource.com/resources/what-open-source) projects, which is how we use it.

 ## Open Source
 [Anyone can view our robot code online](https://github.com/team1432/FRC-2016), even without an account.
 We chose open source because we want people to be able to contribute to and learn from our code.

-GitHub is very commonly used in the industry
+## Branches
+In Git, branches are copies of the code, each with some changes from the `master` branch.
+Branches are often created for new features, and once the feature is complete, the feature branch is merged with the `master` branch.